kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 # Sending Some Messages, Using Some Tools

+In this section you will learn how to use different parts of a process, how request-response handling works, and other implementation details with regards to messaging.
+The process you will build is simple — it messages itself and responds to itself, printing whenever it gets messages.

+Note — the app you will build in Sections 2. through 5. is *not* `my_chat_app`; it is simply a series of examples designed to demonstrate how to use the system's features.

+## Requirements

-This chapter assumes you've completed the steps outlined in [Chapter 1](./chapter_1.md) to construct your dev environment or otherwise have a basic Kinode app open in your code editor of choice.
+This section assumes you've completed the steps outlined in [Environment Setup](./chapter_1.md) to construct your development environment or otherwise have a basic Kinode app open in your code editor of choice.
 You should also be actively running a Kinode ([live](../login.md) or [fake](./chapter_1.md#booting-a-fake-kinode-node)) such that you can quickly compile and test your code!
 Tight feedback loops when building: very important.

 ## Starting from Scratch

 If you want to hit the ground running, you can take the template code or the [chess tutorial](../chess_app/chess_engine.md) and start hacking away.
 Here, you'll start from scratch and learn about every line of boilerplate.

-The last chapter explained packages, the package manifest, and metadata.
+The last section explained packages, the package manifest, and metadata.
 Every package contains one or more processes, which are the actual Wasm programs that will run on a node.
 In order to compile properly to the Kinode environment, every process must generate the WIT bindings for the `process` "world".

-From `/my_chat_app/src/lib.rs` in our `my_chat_app` package:

 ```rust
 wit_bindgen::generate!({